AdaloHQ/docs/website/docs/component-standards/philosophy.md

 Examples:

 - ✅ Google maps component that works on Android, iOS, and Web
-- ✅ Maps component that uses Mapbox for Web, Google Maps on Android, and Apple Maps on Web
+- ✅ Maps component that uses Mapbox for Web, Google Maps on Android, and Apple Maps on iOS
 - ❌ Web-only mapbox component that cannot be used on other platforms

 ### Configurable